apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

 ### Using a local webjar

-1. From this project run `mvn install`
+1. From this project run `mvn install`, to make this project available in the `.m2` repository for use in the consumer app.
 2. Edit the `pom.xml` file in your consumer app and add the following plugin configuration:

 ```xml